Arizona Public Radio | Your Source for NPR News

 Gov. Katie Hobbs has signed off on a settlement agreement with the Yavapai-Apache Nation, providing water rights to the tribe and additional protections to the Verde River.

-Crane says the bills would strengthen water reliability for more than 2,500 tribal members in five communities and deliver water security in the Verde Valley.
-It also authorizes the Yavapai-Apache Nation’s use of Central Arizona Project water, establishes a permanent CAP delivery contract, and allows the tribe to store, lease or exchange CAP water within Arizona.
+Crane says the settlement would authorize the Yavapai-Apache Nation’s use of Central Arizona Project water, establish a permanent CAP delivery contract, and allows the tribe to store, lease or exchange CAP water within Arizona.

 Democratic Senators Ruben Gallego and Mark Kelly sponsored companion legislation in the U.S. Senate.